Sportsmanship & Conduct Guidelines

 - Blatant stacking, changing line-ups between consecutive matches or playing injured players as place holders

-- Return from long-term injury and illness: strict monitoring to insure players are inserted into the line-up in a position that reflects their current skill standard.
-Players must be able to play in a match in a competitive manner
+- Return from long-term injury and illness: strict monitoring to ensure players are inserted into the line-up in a position that reflects their current skill standard

-- Scheduling Issues: All scheduled matches require CSA board approval to be cancelled with the exception of weather related cancelations which can be managed by administration of member institutions.
+- Scheduling Issues: All scheduled matches require CSA board approval to be cancelled with the exception of weather related cancellations

-- Directly engaging with players or other institutions to promote a player transfer to another institution without written permission from the player’s current athletic department.
+- Directly engaging with players or institutions to promote transfers without written permission

-- Negative recruiting: Coaches should refrain from employing negative recruiting tactics such as denigrating other coaches, facilities, academic reputation, etc.
+- Negative recruiting tactics such as denigrating other coaches, facilities, or academic reputation

-- Recruiting a player who is known to be in violation of applicable NCAA eligibility rules.
+- Recruiting players known to be in violation of NCAA eligibility rules

-- Severe unsportsmanlike conduct that includes but not limited to: gross abuse of the referee
+- Severe unsportsmanlike conduct including gross abuse of the referee

 - Physical intimidation/contact between players, coaches and parents